 Bed Bug Lifecycle

 During their entire lifetime, bed bugs go through several stages.
 Bed bugs would start off as eggs.
 After that, they would become nymphs, wherein they will undergo 4 nymph stages.
 The last stage would be the adult stage, and the cycle would start all over again.

 Bed bugs would not be active until the evening comes.
 They will get a blood meal either from humans or from animals.
 This is why you would not be able to notice them right away.
 You also would not be feeling their bites while they are doing the deed, because they inject a form of anesthesia so as not to bother you from your sleep.
 How thoughtful of them!
 It takes around 3 to 10 minutes for a bed bug to feed.

 Bed bugs prefer to stay in undisturbed places but are near the place where they could feed.
 Of course, the best place would be in the bedroom.
 Because they are flat, they can easily fit in small holes, cracks, and crevices.
 Aside from these, they can also hide behind wallpaper, inside electrical outlets, inside box springs, behind picture frames, and behind doorknobs.

 Young bed bugs need to feed immediately, but adults can live without a blood meal for several months and up to a year and a half.
 Bed bugs can live up to around 10 months.

 Bed bug bites are very itchy and unsightly on the skin.
 These bites would not appear until after 1 week to 2 weeks.
 When they do, it would feel and look terrible.
-Unlike with mosquito bites, where their bites are usually scattered, bed bug bites are seen as a vertical line on the skin, making them more obvious.
+Unlike mosquito bites, where their bites are usually scattered, bed bug bites are seen as a vertical line on the skin, making them more obvious.
 These bites are often in the face, arms, legs, neck, and chest.